hms-dbmi-cellenics/api/README.md

 API
 ======

-The API of Cellenics - a cloud-based single cell RNA sequencing analysis web platform.
-The API does the following tasks:
+A nodejs service that does the following:
 - Authorizes and validates requests.
 - Creates and starts gem2s and qc state machines for Data Processing module.
 - Creates a SQS queue and assigns available worker to an experiement that needs one for Data Exploration tasks.
 - Deletes worker pods that are no longer needed.
 - Listens to broadcasted messages by the worker on Redis and processes the message that's relevant to it (based on the value of `socketId` in the message body).
 See the [Emitters](https://socket.io/docs/v4/redis-adapter/#emitter) section in the Redis adapter documention for more details about how the worker-API communication happens.
 - Communicates to the UI via socket connections to send the status of worker requests and details about where they can be found.
 - Contains HTTP endpoints that allow programmatic access and modification to experiment data by authorized users.

 ## Running locally

 In most cases, developing on the API requires having other parts of Cellenics set up and started too.
 This is why this readme includes instructions not only for the API, but for how to set up Cellenics to run end-to-end.
-If you still want to run only the API, do only step 0 and step 2 from the steps outlined below.
+If you still want to run only the API, do only Step 0 and Step 2 from the steps outlined below and skip the rest.

-### 0. Prerequisites
+### Step 0.
+Prerequisites

 We highly recommend using VSCode for local development.
 Make sure you also have `npm` and `docker` installed.